double-great/alt-text/README.md

 ### End in a period

-Warning: `Alt text should end in a period`
+Suggestion: `Alt text should end in a period`

 End the alt text with a period.
 This will make screen readers pause a bit after the last word in the alt text, which creates a more pleasant reading experience for the user.